Getting into the Victorian Paediatric Training Program

 • Entry into the program at Junior Resident Medical Officer (JRMO) level

-• Entry into the program via the Extended Rural Stream
+• Entry into the program via the Extended Rural Stream (ERS)

 • Entry into the program at Senior Medical Resident Officer (SRMO) level